swampus/EXERCISE__CODING_EXAM/src/main/java/com/swampus/cooding/readme.txt

-- you allowed only to modify code inside class methods.
+- you allowed only to modify code inside class methods. (unless described another)
 - execute tests to check
+- do not modify tests.
+Or just write code to complete tests you need implement algorithm to solve the problem!
+- Junior -> Developer -> Senior -> Architect -> ITDevelopmentHead